PixelCyber/Thor/proxy-en/doc.md

 #### Mozilla Firefox

+Mozilla Firefox has its own Certificate Authority, Certificate Authority of system would not work on it.

-Preferences > Options > Privacy & Security > Certificates > View Certificates > Certificate Authority > click Import button in bottom and import your "Thor SSL CA" > Check all the trust options > Confirm
+Preferences > Security & Privacy > View Certificates > Certificate Authority > click Import button in bottom and import your "Thor SSL CA" > Check all the trust options > Confirm